voxpupuli/puppet-graylog_api/REFERENCE.md

 ### graylog_index_set

 Creates and configures an Index Set.
-Use the name 'Default index set' to configure the pre-existing default index set created for new installations.
+Use the title 'graylog' to configure the pre-existing default index set created for new installations.

 #### Examples